 Between 450-500 wells are measured each spring and fall to monitor groundwater levels as part of the Groundwater Quantity Management Program in conjunction with Conservation & Survey Division, UNL and USGS.
 Measurements are taken throughout the District to monitor groundwater levels.
 The 1982 groundwater levels were established as the benchmark year to compare groundwater level changes as part of the Groundwater Management Plan implemented in 1987.

-CPNRD established 24 subdistricts to monitor groundwater level changes.
-The change in level is an average, based on the wells measured in each subdistrict and used to compare mean saturated thickness for Quaternary and Ogallala deposits.
+The change in groundwater levels is an average, based on the wells measured in each subdistrict and used to compare mean saturated thickness for Quaternary and Ogallala deposits.
 Average saturation zone ranges from 459' in Custer County to 44' in Nance County.
 Groundwater levels vary over time based on precipitation amounts and irrigation use.
-Level changes have been minimal in most areas in spite of an additional 250,000 acres of groundwater irrigation being developed between 1982-2004, the year the NRD and NeDNR placed a freeze on new irrigated acres and new wells.
+Level changes have been minimal in most areas in spite of an additional 250,000 acres of groundwater irrigation being developed between 1982-2004, the year the NRD and NeDNR placed a stop on new irrigated acres and new wells.

-Spring 1982 - Spring 2022
+Spring 1982 - Spring 2023